 Dr. Lillie Pope

-Lillie Pope has served as Educational Director and Vice President of the Ezra Jack Keats Foundation since 1983, where she has designed and facilitated programs that encourage literacy, creativity and joy in learning in public schools and libraries in all 50 states.
+Lillie Pope has served as Educational Director and Vice President of the Ezra Jack Keats Foundation since 1983.
+She designed the Foundation’s signature programs to encourage literacy, creativity and joy in learning in public schools and libraries across the United States.

-Her professional career has focused on working with children with special needs.
-After many years as a Master Teacher in the New York City public schools, she was Founding Director of the internationally acclaimed Learning and Reading Disabilities Program at Coney Island Hospital in Brooklyn.
-As Director of Psycho-Educational Services at Coney Island Hospital, Dr. Pope developed a learning and reading program that focused on prevention and remediation for children who demonstrated learning and behavioral problems in school.
-Her program served as a model for many programs with similar goals.
+Dr. Pope was Founding Director of the internationally acclaimed Learning and Reading Disabilities Program at Coney Island Hospital in Brooklyn.
+There, as Director of Psycho-Educational Services, she developed a reading program that focused on prevention and remediation for children who demonstrated learning and behavioral problems in school.
+Her program served as a model for many organizations with similar goals.

-Dr. Pope previously served as Director of Education and Training at JOIN, a New York City agency designed to offer educational opportunities to school dropouts.
-There she set up and directed a successful city-wide program of remedial education, employing the talents of a large staff that included trained teachers as well as volunteers with no prior teaching experience.
+As Director of Education and Training at JOIN, a New York City agency offering educational opportunities to school dropouts, Dr. Pope directed a successful city-wide program of remedial education.
 She was also an Adjunct Professor at New York University and Brooklyn College.

 Dr. Pope has lectured widely and published numerous papers on mental health and special education.
-She has produced films and workshops for thousands of professionals and laypersons in the U.S. and Canada, where she was granted the Mary Hornby Award for her work in this field.
-She is the author of two tests and has written seven books, including Teach Anyone to Read: The No-Nonsense Guide and Wordplay: A Dictionary of Idioms.
+She produced films and workshops for professionals and laypersons in the U.S. and Canada, and in 1981 she received the Mary Hornby Award for her work in the field of learning disabilities.
+She is the author of two tests and seven books, including Teach Anyone to Read: The No-Nonsense Guide and Wordplay: A Dictionary of Idioms.